nCine/nCine-site/download-master.md

 - It is now possible to move construct or move assign resource and node classes
 - A `clone()` method has been added to node classes to perform an object copy
 - A new `onTextInput` event has been added to receive UTF-8 characters
+- It is now possible to query and set the window position on all desktop backends
+- There is now an `onPostUpdate()` callback that you can use to access the node transform for the current frame
+  - It is also possible to change it inside the callback by using `SceneNode::setWorldMatrix()`
+- The `nctl::String` class will now automatically reallocate memory to expand its capacity and never truncate by default
+  - The old behavior is still available by specifying the `nctl::StringMode::FIXED_CAPACITY` option
+- The template project files are now part of the engine
+  - You only need a simple `CMakeLists.txt` file for your project

 ### Improvements
-- The version of the integrated Tracy has been updated to [v0.7.6](https://github.com/wolfpld/tracy/releases/tag/v0.7.6)
+- The version of the integrated Tracy has been updated to [v0.7.8](https://github.com/wolfpld/tracy/releases/tag/v0.7.8)
-- The version of the integrated ImGui has been updated to [v1.82](https://github.com/ocornut/imgui/releases/tag/v1.82)
+- The version of the integrated ImGui has been updated to [v1.83](https://github.com/ocornut/imgui/releases/tag/v1.83)
+- The version of the integrated Google Test has been updated to [v1.11.0](https://github.com/google/googletest/releases/tag/release-1.11.0)
+- The version of the integrated Google Benchmark has been updated to [v1.5.5](https://github.com/google/benchmark/releases/tag/v1.5.5)
 - All containers now split the allocation phase from object construction
   - Creating a container will only reserve memory for the elements
   - Inserting or removing elements will trigger construction and destruction